Utilizing Language-Image Pretraining for Efficient and Robust Bilingual Word Alignment: Introduction

 Words can also be connected via the visual world.
-Visual similarity provides additional prior knowledge for easing word translation~\citep{sigurdsson2020visual,suris2020globetrotter}.
-MUVE~\citep{sigurdsson2020visual} learns a linear mapping called \textit{adaptlayer} by aligning videos and captions in joint embedding space, shared across languages.
-Globetrotter~\citep{suris2020globetrotter}, via contrastive learning, learns the multilingual text embeddings aligned with image embeddings, which can be used for sentence or word translation.
-While these works demonstrate promise in translation across different types of word embeddings and training corpora, they require extensive joint training for the shared embedding of multiple languages.
-More importantly, these embeddings are used for translating all words, whereas not every word can be represented by or aligned with images or videos.
-It is unclear how these embeddings are helpful for non-visual words and whether they properly utilize the words' topological information~\citep{mikolov2013exploiting}.
+Visual similarity provides additional prior knowledge for easing language translation~\citep{mihalcea2008toward}.
+Recent works~\citep{sigurdsson2020visual,suris2020globetrotter} demonstrate the promise of using visual information to improve UWT.
+However, they mostly require intense joint training for the embedding shared between images or videos with texts of multiple languages.
+Moreover, these embeddings are used for translating all words, whereas not every word can be described by images or videos.
+Thus, it is unclear how they are helpful for non-visual words and whether the methods properly utilize topological similarity between word vector spaces~\citep{mikolov2013exploiting}.